darrelllarsen/kre/README.md

 >>> p.match("한글", 1, boundaries=True) # no match
 ```

-## KO.py:
+## tools.py:

-KO.py contains basic tools for detecting Korean language text, splitting Korean syllables up into individual Korean letters, combining Korean letters into Korean syllables, and Romanizing Korean text using Yale Romanization.
+tools.py contains basic tools for detecting Korean language text, splitting Korean syllables up into individual Korean letters, combining Korean letters into Korean syllables, and Romanizing Korean text using Yale Romanization.
 Additional Romanization types may be implemented in the future.

 ## constants.py

-constants.py contains constants used by KO
+constants.py contains constants used by tools.py

-## Dependencies
-kre depends on re (standard library), KO (this package)
-KO depends on constants (this package)